NeuralVFX/wasserstein-gan/USAGE.md

 - This is the folder layout that the data is expected to be in:

-`data/<data set>/<set type>/<variant>/`
+`data/<data set>/<train folder>/

-- For example if you are swapping `sunny` to `cloudy` on the `wat_mai_amataros` training set:
+- If you have unzipped the bedroom dataset into a train directory it would look like this:

 Train Dir:

-`data/wat_mai_amataros/train/sunny/`

-`data/wat_mai_amataros/train/cloudy/`

-Test Dir:

-`data/wat_mai_amataros/test/sunny/`

-`data/wat_mai_amataros/test/cloudy/`
+`data/bedroom/train/`

 ## Output Folder Structure

 - `weights`, `test images`, `loss graph` and `learning rate graph`, are all output to this directory: `output/<save_root>_*.*`

-- Learning Rate Graph Example: `output/wat_mai_amataros_train_learning_rate_schedule.jpg`
+- Learning Rate Graph Example: `output/bedropom_train_learning_rate_schedule.jpg`
 ![](output/wat_mai_amataros_train_learning_rate_schedule.jpg)

-- Loss Graph Example: `output/wat_mai_amataros_train_loss.jpg`
+- Loss Graph Example: `output/bedroom_train_loss.jpg`
 ![](output/wat_mai_amataros_train_loss.jpg)

-- Test Image Example (output every loop through dataset): `output/wat_mai_amataros_train_255.jpg`
+- Test Image Example (output every loop through dataset): `output/bedroom_train_255.jpg`
 ![](output/wat_mai_amataros_train_255.jpg)

 ## Other Notes

-- This network is using `Warm Restarts` https://arxiv.org/pdf/1608.03983 , every `train_epoch` is a warm restart

-- This network uses a resnet to gather latent vectors of every image in the training set, this is used to measure content similarity between `varient` sets

-- The content similarity is stored as a cache, and then the `similar_distance` is used to randomly select similar images between the two sets

-- The features of the discriminator are used in an additional loss function, this penalizes the difference in mean and standard deviation between real and fake images (of similar content)

-- I notice that on occasion, training gets off to a bad start and just learns to invert the image.
-It's good to check the first couple epochs output images to ensure that you don't waste days training an image inverter!
+- The random seed used to generate Z is set to the same value every time a preview iamge is generated